 ChIP-seq Analysis

-ChIP-seq reads were aligned to the genome (NCBI 37/mm9) using Bowtie version 0.12.7 (Langmead et al., 2009).
+ChIP-seq reads were aligned to the genome using Bowtie version 0.12.7 (Langmead et al., 2009).
 Reads were mapped uniquely using the ‘-m 1’ switch and one mismatch was allowed (-v 1).
 ChIP peaks were identified using MACS version 1.4.1 (Zhang et al., 2008) using default arguments, input as control, and a cutoff p-value = 10-25 was used.
 BEDTools was used to assign peaks to the nearest 5′ end of genes.
-Table S1 reports sequencing statistics for ChIP-seq.Immunoprecipitation
+Table S1 reports sequencing statistics for ChIP-seq.

-Immunoprecipitation was performed with anti-MILI (Abcam ab36764) or anti-MIWI (Fisher Scientific PIPA517034) antibodies bound to protein G Dynabeads (Invitrogen, Life Technologies, Grand Island, NY, USA).
-MILI immunoprecipitation was as described, and MIWI immunoprecipitation was as described except immunoprecipitates were washed five times with RIPA buffer (Aravin et al., 2006).
+RT-PCR

+Total RNA was treated with Turbo DNase (Ambion, Austin, TX, USA), and then reverse transcribed using SuperScript III (Invitrogen, Eugene, OR, USA) with random primers (Promega, Madison, WI, USA).
+The resulting cDNA was analyzed by conventional PCR.
+Table S1 lists the primers used in Figure S6.

 Ping-Pong Analysis

 Ping-Pong amplification was analyzed by the 5′–5′ overlap between piRNA pairs from opposite genomic strands (Li et al., 2009).
 Overlap scores for each overlapping pair were the product of the number of reads of each of the piRNAs from opposite strands.
 The overall score for each overlap extend (1–30) was the sum of all such products for all chromosomes.
 Heterogeneity at the 3′ ends of small RNAs was neglected.
 Z-score for 10 bp overlap was calculated using the scores of overlaps from 1–9 and 11–30 as background.